byu-is-566/is-566-11-final-project-instuctions/milestone-2-instructions.md

 ### 3.2 Create the dbt Source Definition

-Create `dbt/models-m2/staging/web_analytics/sources.yml`.
-This file should define `web_analytics_raw` as a dbt source, with column descriptions and tests.
-It should also configure source freshness (we'll use that in Task 4).

-Include a `relationships` test on `customer_id` that links back to your existing `stg_adventure_db__customers` model.
-This is how dbt validates referential integrity across your data sources.
+Create `dbt/models-m2/staging/web-analytics/sources.yml`.
+This file should define `web_analytics_raw` as a dbt source table.
+You can look at `dbt/models-m1/staging/sources.yml` as a reference if you need to remember how to format this new `sources.yml` file.
+(And while it might feel unnatural to add another sources file rather than just editing the previous one, don't worry – I'll show you how to integrate both down in Task 3.5.)

 ### 3.3 Create the Staging Model